 The Edelweiss Spa offers a range of spa treatments including a variety of massage therapies, facials, body scrubs, and private yoga instruction.
-Also on-site, The Blonde Bear Tavern has a bar, lounge area, and dining room for Après Ski bites and drinks as well as a full dinner menu presented by Chef Joseph Wrede.
-The lobby game room has a television, pool table and foosball to keep the kids entertained.
-Café Naranja is open daily through the winter for breakfast and lunch as well as offering an assortment of snacks, drinks and package beer, wine and liquor.
+Also on-site, The Blonde Bear Tavern is open daily during the ski season for Aprés Ski and dinner, featuring world-class cocktails, wine bar, and critically acclaimed food.
+The lobby game room has a large flat-screen television, pool table, and foosball tables to keep the kids entertained.

 The Edelweiss has it all.
 We hope you will come discover what makes the Edelweiss “The Peak of Luxury in Taos Ski Valley”.

 "We call it 'Alpine Comfort Food,'" he adds.
-"The flavors are very familiar to the American palate, but the origins- like those of Taos Ski Valley- are European.
+"The flavors are very similar to the American palate, but the origins- like those of Taos Ski Valley- are European.
 We add some American classic dishes too.
-When designing the menu, I asked myself, 'After skiing one of the world's famously challenging mountains, what would I want to eat?'"
+When designing the menu, I asked myself, "After a day of skiing one of the world's famously challenging mountains, what would I want to eat?'"

-The restaurant's from-scratch menu uses ingredients sourced locally in New Mexico whenever possible, with an emphasis on organic producers.
+The restaurant's from-scratch menu features ingredients sourced locally in New Mexico whenever possible, including beef from Four Daughters Land and Cattle ranch, with an emphasis on organic producers.

-The Tavern's wine list was carefully crafted to pair well with the new menu, featuring wines from France, Italy, Austria, and the United States.
+The Tavern's wine list is carefully crafted to pair well with the menu, featuring wines from France, Italy, Austria, and the United States.